tbymiracle/Paddle-Brain-Tumor-Segmentation/README.md

 We use the [`repord_log`](https://github.com/WenmuZhou/reprod_log) tool to align.

-The author use keras framework in the official version, so it is hard to align in all the steps.
+The author use keras framework in the official version, so it is hard to align results in all the steps.

 Thus, we can only do the forward align.